Non-heme iron protein

 In biochemistry, non-heme iron proteins describe families of enzymes that utilize iron at the active site but lack heme cofactors.
 Iron-sulfur proteins, including those that are enzymes, are not included in this definition.
+By tradition, non-heme iron enzymes refers to those involved in oxygen activation, such as those described below.

 Some non-heme iron proteins contain one Fe at their active sites, others have pairs of Fe centers: